 - (iv) Front yard setbacks on flag lots shall be measured from the rear lot line of the forward lot.
 If a parcel has more than one lot line with road frontage, the setback will be measured from one road frontage only, at the owner's choice. - (v) Where a private road provides access to a parcel(s), it shall be considered the same as a public right-of-way for purposes of determining setbacks.
 If access is via an easement across an adjoining parcel, setback measurements shall be taken from the point where the easement intersects with the subject parcel. - (vi) New homes shall be sited to retain existing natural features and avoid impacts to environmental resources to the extent feasible.
 Existing trees and vegetation and natural landforms shall be retained to the greatest feasible extent.
 Removal of trees with scenic or historic value shall be prohibited along scenic roadways.
 New homes shall be setback from watercourses, including "blue line" seasonal streams, a minimum of 100 feet.
-New homes shall be prohibited on or near the top of ridgelines where the Director determines it would adversely affect nearby views. - (vii) A 50-foot setback is required for all permanent improvements from the toe of any flood control levee. - (viii) Land uses proposed within 500 feet of the toe of any flood control levee shall be restricted (or prohibited) to the items listed below, unless site specific engineering evidence demonstrates an alternate action that would not jeopardize public health or safety: - A. Permanent unlined excavations shall be prohibited; - B. Large underground spaces (such as basements, cellars, swimming pools, etc) must be engineered to withstand the uplift forces of shallow groundwater; - C. Below-grade septic leach systems shall be prohibited: - D. Engineered specifications for buried utility conduits and wiring shall be required; - E. New water wells shall be prohibited; - F. New gas or oil wells shall be prohibited; - G. Engineered specifications for levee penetrations shall be required; and - H. Landscape root barriers within 50 feet of the toe shall be required. - (4) Clustering and siting of ancillary residences
+New homes shall be prohibited on or near the top of ridgelines where the Director determines it would adversely affect nearby views. - (4) A 50-foot setback is required for all permanent improvements from the toe of any flood control levee.
+Land uses proposed within 500 feet of the toe of any flood control levee shall be restricted (or prohibited) to the items listed below, unless site specific engineering evidence demonstrates an alternate action that would not jeopardize public health or safety: - (i) Permanent unlined excavations shall be prohibited; - (ii) Large underground spaces (such as basements, cellars, swimming pools, etc) must be engineered to withstand the uplift forces of shallow groundwater; - (iii) Below-grade septic leach systems shall be prohibited: - (iv) Engineered specifications for buried utility conduits and wiring shall be required; - (v) New water wells shall be prohibited; - (vi) New gas or oil wells shall be prohibited; - (vii) Engineered specifications for levee penetrations shall be required; and - (viii) Landscape root barriers within 50 feet of the toe shall be required. - (5) Clustering and siting of ancillary residences

-All ancillary residences in the agricultural zones shall be clustered adjacent to the existing primary residence in a configuration to minimize the conversion of agricultural land and to minimize impacts to agricultural operations, as follows:
+The following development standards shall apply to new primary homes on parcels of 80 acres or less that are zoned A-N or A-X. All ancillary residences in the agricultural zones shall be clustered adjacent to the existing primary residence in a configuration to minimize the conversion of agricultural land and to minimize impacts to agricultural operations, as follows: